Detecting prompt and afterglow jet emission of gravitational wave events from LIGO/Virgo/KAGRA and next generation detectors: Results and discussion

-The detections are concentrated towards small viewing angles (see Appendix \ref{sec:gammaappendix} and Figure \ref{fig:gammadet-vs-angle}) where the jet's energy is highest.
-As such, the detected fractions depend on the assumptions for the distribution of core opening angles, which dictates the ratio $\theta_\textrm{v}/\theta_\textrm{c}$.
-Only a small fraction of either distribution (RE22 or Narrow; see Table \ref{tab: simulationruns}) are viewed within the core of their jet ($\theta_\textrm{v}/\theta_\textrm{c}$\,$<$\,$1$) with only 1.7\% for the narrow distribution of core angles and 4\% for the RE22 distribution \cite{RoucoEscorial2022}.
-The RE22 distribution also has a significantly larger fraction within $\theta_\textrm{v}/\theta_\textrm{c}$\,$<$\,$3$ ($5$) with 25\% (40\%) within these angles, compared to 14\% (33\%) for the narrow core distribution (see Figure \ref{fig:gammadet-vs-angle}).
-This difference favors the detection of a higher fraction of EM signals when using the RE22 distribution, due to the larger fraction of wide jets.
+Notably our range of gamma-ray detection percentages is quite large presented in Figure \ref{fig:detfracsGamma}, owing to the uncertainty in the distribution of jet opening angles.
+This is highlighted most clearly in Figure \ref{fig:gammadet-vs-angle}, where we compare the distribution of viewing angles $\theta_\textrm{v}/\theta_\textrm{c}$ generated for the different assumptions for the distribution of core half-opening angles.
+The detections are concentrated towards small viewing angles where the jet's energy is highest.
+As such, the detected fractions depend very strongly on the assumptions for the distribution of core opening angles, which dictates the ratio $\theta_\textrm{v}/\theta_\textrm{c}$.
+Only a small fraction of these distribution (RE23 for Run 1 or Narrow for Run 3; see Table \ref{tab: simulationruns}) are viewed within the core of their jet ($\theta_\textrm{v}/\theta_\textrm{c}$\,$<$\,$1$) with only 1.7\% for the narrow distribution of core angles and 4\% for the RE23 distribution \citep{RoucoEscorial2022}.
+The RE23 distribution also has a significantly larger fraction within $\theta_\textrm{v}/\theta_\textrm{c}$\,$<$\,$3$ ($5$) with 25\% (40\%) within these angles, compared to 14\% (33\%) for the narrow core distribution.
+This difference favors the detection of a higher fraction of EM signals when using the RE23 distribution, due to the larger fraction of wide jets, and leads to drastically lower (by a factor of $\sim$\,$10\times$) detection rates when using core angles like that seen in GW170817 \citep{Mooley2018,Ghirlanda2019,Ryan2023}.
+The very narrow distribution of core angles used in Run 7 lead to a viewing angle distribution peaking at $\theta_\textrm{v}/\theta_\textrm{c}$\,$\approx$\,$15$.
+The significantly smaller fraction of simulated events at lower viewing angles is the cause of the lower detection fractions in Run 7, which is based on GW170817's jet \citep{Ryan2023}.